alifbinabdulqayyum/pg-gmd/README.md

 ## Preprocess the data

-First we preprocess the dataset
+First, to preprocess the dataset, run the following command:
 ```
 bash scripts/data/setup-chem.sh
 ```

 ## Train the unweighted model

-We then train the unweighted model
+We then train the unweighted model, by running the following command:
 ```
 bash scripts/models/train-chem.sh
 ```